-The project incorporates upgrades to the historic building’s structural, electrical and mechanical systems while preserving the integrity of architect Edwards Durrell Stone’s iconic design.
+The project incorporated upgrades to the historic building’s structural, electrical and mechanical systems while preserving the integrity of architect Edwards Durrell Stone’s iconic design.
 The renovation includes new additions to the existing building in order to accommodate a new program room for the library, group study rooms and new public restrooms.
 The project targets Leadership in Energy Efficient Design (LEED) certification.

 The Main Library, designed by Edward Durell Stone, opened in 1958 following a voter approved bond measure that also funded the construction of the Mitchell Park Library.
 The library is located on Newell Road across from the Palo Alto Art Center.
 The building is 26,313 square feet, including a 5,000 square foot basement.
 This library has the largest collection in the system, including the principal reference collection and the archives of the Palo Alto Historical Association.
 It serves primarily adults and teens and has a very small children’s collection.
 The Library is open 62 hours per week.